ibm-mas/gitops-demo/README.md

 The `mas gitops-suite` function will perform the following actions:

 - Create the `<account>/<cluster>/<instance>/mongo` secret in AWS Secrets Manager.
 This contains the connection details of the DocumentDB instance copied from the `<account>/<cluster>/mongo` secret.
-During the sychronization process, a Job is run that creates a user in DocumentDB for the MAS instance and adds the user's username and password to this secret.
+During the synchronization process, a Job is run that creates a user in DocumentDB for the MAS instance and adds the user's username and password to this secret.

 - Generate three new configuration files and push them to your **Config Repository**:
   - `/<account>/<cluster>/<instance>/ibm-mas-instance-base.yaml`